 It’s Free Fitness!

 Okay, while the bike itself is an investment, but when you consider the cost of a bike in relation to an average gym membership, it is a lot cheaper.
 Yes, the bike itself will come with a few different investments upfront, such as a bike lock, helmet and changing the bike tires on occasion, but if you are someone who has been paying into a gym membership but shying away from the equipment for various reasons getting out into the great wide open on a bike to go cycling is mother nature’s gym membership!
+Your bike can also replace your car if you’re willing to cycle to and from work and to other places.
+Many people are finding motorized bicycles and e-bikes a convenient and cost-effective alternative for cars.
+For one, you can ride them like you would a regular bike, so you can still exercise on the saddle.
+Another reason is that motorized bikes and e-bikes can give you an instant speed boost without working up a sweat, so you aren’t tired or stinky when you get to your destination.

 It Uses A Wider Range Of Muscles